josenaldo/age-calculator-app/README.md

 In addition, I used the [Vite](https://vitejs.dev/) build tool in this project instead of Create React App (CRA), which made the development process faster and more efficient.
 I also used [degit](https://github.com/Rich-Harris/degit) to start the project from a [template](https://github.com/josenaldo/vite-js-react-minimal), which made it easier to get started quickly.

+A last interesting thing I learned was that it is that the Date object in Javascript cannot be created with a date before 1900.
+To do this I used a workaround that I learn by chatting with Gepeto (ChatGPT).
+He is a good partner to talk about programming and other things, but don't tell him that I told you that.
+And don't let him do all the work.
+He hallucinates a lot.

 Overall, this project allowed me to apply my knowledge of React and other technologies in a practical way, while also learning new skills such as using Vite and degit.

 ### Continued development